-The Company has taken, and will continue to take, actions to enhance and preserve liquidity in response to the pandemic.
-Since March 31, 2020, historical sources of liquidity have been supplemented by grants and advanced Medicare payments under programs expanded or created under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-Specifically, in April 2020, the Company applied for and received \$158 million of advanced Medicare payments and in April and May 2020 received approximately \$180 million of relief grants.
-In addition, the Company has elected to implement the CARES Act payroll tax deferral program, which is expected to preserve on an interest free basis approximately \$90 million of cash representing the employer portion of payroll taxes estimated to be incurred between March 27, 2020 and December 31, 2020.
-The advance Medicare payments, which are also interest free, will be repaid between August 2020 and November 2020, while one-half of the payroll tax deferral amount will become due on each of December 31, 2021 and December 31, 2022.
-In addition to relief funding under the CARES Act, funding has been committed by a number of states in which the Company operates, currently estimated at \$27 million.
+Since March 31, 2020, our usual sources of liquidity have been supplemented by grants and advanced Medicare payments under programs expanded or created under the CARES Act.
+Specifically, in April 2020, the Company applied for and received \$157 million of advanced Medicare payments, and in April and May 2020, received approximately \$186 million of relief grants.
+In addition, the Company has elected to implement the CARES Act payroll tax deferral program, which is expected to preserve, on an interest free basis, approximately \$90 million of cash representing the employer portion of payroll taxes estimated to be incurred between March 27, 2020 and December 31, 2020, of which approximately \$36 million was realized through June 30, 2020.
+The advance Medicare payments of \$157 million, which are also interest free, are scheduled to be recouped between August 2020 and November 2020, while one-half of the payroll tax deferral amount will become due on each of December 31, 2021 and December 31, 2022.
+In addition to relief funding under the CARES Act, funding has been committed by a number of states in which the Company operates, currently estimated at \$56 million, of which approximately \$46 million was recognized in net revenue through June 30, 2020.